 The intangible benefits are that both solutions offer clarity and objective evaluation due to which NGOs enjoy better outcomes.
 Having leveraged technology NGOs are able to achieve scale and standardize procedures while better managing backend operations.
 This has worked favourably while approaching donors.

 Like in any other business, we intend to scale up our services and our global services are centrally rolled out in all locations, regardless of geography.
-Our R&D team comprising 20 technical experts based out of Bangalore and Ireland will work on various product enhancements like analytics.
+Our R&D team will continue to work on various product enhancements for NGOs.
+Areas of focus include new functionality for our core NGO offerings, voice commands, reporting, and analytics.

 Our immediate concern is to add new features to the existing data offering and sharpen the focus towards data extracts and field workers.